mdub/clamp/README.markdown

 ### Default subcommand

 You can mark a subcommand as "default" by using `default_subcommand` to declare it, rather than `subcommand`.
-Usually the SUBCOMMAND paramater is mandatory, but if a default subcommand is declared, it becomes optional.
+Usually the SUBCOMMAND parameter is mandatory, but if a default subcommand is declared, it becomes optional.

     class MainCommand < Clamp::Command